sourcegraph/handbook/content/departments/people-talent/people-ops/tools/bamboohr.md

 - If we rescinded the offer: "Offer rescinded"
 - If the person decided not to join: "Withdrew acceptance before onboarding"

+Keep in mind that the start date will be after the rescinding of the offer, therefore the start date will override the rescinding date.
+We will need to delete the start date entry.

 ## Integrations

 Fields access to other tools (lattice)